Sensory Support Centre (SSC)

 Hazelwick SSC aims to support students by meeting the ECM agenda:

-- to promote inclusion and participation in all school activities
+• To promote inclusion and participation in all school activities.

-- to produce confident, independent young people who can communicate effectively
+• To produce confident, independent young people who can communicate effectively.

-- to encourage independent learners in the mainstream curriculum
+• To encourage independent learners in the mainstream curriculum.

-- to use a wide range of communication to suit individual learners
+• To use a wide range of communication to suit individual learners.

-- to give a high level of support with the flexibility to encourage independence at the appropriate stage of the student’s development
+• To give a high level of support with the flexibility to encourage independence at the appropriate stage of the student’s development.

 Your son/daughter will be, first and foremost, a student at the school, fully included because of the support and access provided by the SSC and will have opportunities to participate in the wide range of activities, clubs and enrichment provided by the school.
 They will also have access to careers advice.

-Students will have opportunities for withdrawal to work with a Teacher of the Deaf, a Communication Support Assistants and Specialist Speech and Language Therapist to match their individual needs, all of whom have additional qualifications (such as BSL).
+Students will have opportunities for withdrawal to work with a Teacher of the Deaf, a Communication Support Assistant and Specialist Speech and Language Therapist to match their individual needs, all of whom have additional qualifications (such as BSL).

 You will have regular contact in whichever method you prefer; email, phone or face to face; not only with all the teachers who teach your child but also with the specialist team of TAs, other professionals and the Teacher of the Deaf.